At the foot of the Albères mountain range, just a short drive away from the Spanish border lies Argelès.

-Stroll around the narrow streets of the pretty, bustling, village, perfect for people-watching on the trottoir of one of the many cafés and restaurants, follow the old ramparts, visit the church and its treasures and climb to the top of the 23m tower to enjoy the unique view of the Plaine du Roussillon.
+Follow the old ramparts, visit the church and its treasures and climb to the top of the 23-metre tower to enjoy the unique view of the Plaine du Roussillon (guided visits only).

 With 7 km of long sandy beaches, two nature reserves, (Mas Larrieu and La Forêt de la Massane), the timeless Racou beach, and a mountain summit towering at 1156m (Pic des 4 Termes), Argelès is a limitless playground for walkers, cyclists swimmrunners and watersport fans!

 A lively stretch of of traditional seaside amenities with beautiful long and sandy beach, backed by a promenade with well kept gardens and villas.
 Loads of boutiques, fast food restaurants, slower food restaurants, bars and a sparkling night scene ensure that it is popular with holiday makers of all ages, particularly the young.